SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

    EAGLECooling:
      Ca_over_Si_in_solar:       1.0 # (Optional) Value of the Calcium mass abundance ratio to solar in units of the Silicon ratio to solar.
 Default value: 1.
      S_over_Si_in_solar:        1.0 # (Optional) Value of the Sulphur mass abundance ratio to solar in units of the Silicon ratio to solar.
 Default value: 1.
-     newton_integration:        0   # (Optional) Set to 1 to use the Newton-Raphson scheme for the explicit cooling problem.

 .. _EAGLE_tracers: